Server Contract

 grafana/ # Grafana state

-backups/postgres/ # pg_dump backup files (7-day retention)
+backups/postgres/ # pg_dump backup files (7-day retention, optional .dump.enc encryption)

 Bootstrap to Deploy Lifecycle